viniarck/wasmtime-ex/README.md

 plus_10          19.78 K       50.55 μs    ±47.20%       46.26 μs       91.51 μs
 imports           4.28 K      233.76 μs    ±20.80%      230.13 μs      332.01 μs
 ```

-## Supported Wasm types

-- Functions are supported with the four value types `i32`, `i64`, `f32` and `f64`
-- Memory will be supported soon
-- Globals and Tables are will be considered in the future